Joy-less/Embers/README.md

 Its minimalistic design is intended for use in game engines, game mods, and C# applications.

+> [!NOTE]
+> A remake of Embers is in progress.
+Embers 3 will feature a full Ruby/C# adapter, better performance and cleaner source code.

 ## Embers vs IronRuby vs Ruby
 ### Embers
 - Embeddable